sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 08/10/2021 16:17 PT_
+_Updated 08/11/2021 16:10 PT_

-v7.5.2 will be released in a phased rollout over the next week.
-Beta testers will get the latest version, and all other users will slowly get the new version for the next week.
+v7.5.2 all beta testers now have the latest version of the app on both iOS and Android. iOS has begun it's phased rollout for the next 7 days.
+You will see some existing users getting the updates on iOS.
+Android's phased rollout starts Friday early morning, so only beta testers have the latest at this time.

+Note: new users will always get the latest version, phased rollout only affects updating existing users' app.

 ***

 ### Upcoming Releases
-- v7.5.2 - August 11, 2021
+- v7.5.2 - Android: August 13, 2021
 - v7.6   - September 1, 2021
 - v7.7   - September 22, 2021

+### Past Releases
+- v7.5.2 - iOS: August 11, 2021 phased rollout started for 7 days.
+All users
+  will get updated versions by August 18, 2021.

 ***